ICESat2-SlideRule/paper/paper/paper.md

 The scalable server-side components of `SlideRule` run in the AWS cloud with optimized functions to read HDF5 data hosted by NASA in S3 cloud object storage.
 While `SlideRule` can be accessed by any HTTP client (e.g., curl) through GET and POST requests, the `sliderule-python` client provides a user-friendly API for synchronous interaction with the `SlideRule` service.
 The client library returns standard Python data containers (i.e., Pandas DataFrame) and facilitates serialization with provenance metadata for reproducible science.

 `SlideRule` uses a plugin framework to support different NASA missions and data products.
 The ICESat-2 `SlideRule` plugin offers customizable algorithms to process the archive of low-level data products from the NASA Ice Cloud and land Elevation Satellite-2 (ICESat-2) laser altimetry mission.
-The user defines a geographic area of interest and key processing parameters via an interactive web interface or the API, and SlideRule returns high-level surface elevation point cloud products in seconds to minutes, enabling rapid algorithm developent, visualization and scientific interpretation.
+The user defines a geographic area of interest and key processing parameters via an interactive web interface or the API, and SlideRule returns high-level surface elevation point cloud products in seconds to minutes, enabling rapid algorithm development, visualization and scientific interpretation.

 # Statement of need
 ICESat-2 launched in September 2018 as the follow-on mission for the original ICESat mission (2003-2010), which pioneered the application of space-based laser altimetry to precisely measure the height of the Earth's changing surface [@markus2017ice].
 These missions are optimized to measure elevation change of the cryosphere, including ice sheets and sea ice, allowing scientists to quantify and understand changes in a warming climate.